xrhics/SARL/README.md

 * keras_topK.py: keras_topK.py is used to pre-train the semantic pattern extractor.
 * grid.py: grid.py is utilized to process and output 3D tensors of the spatial configuration of regions.
 * mydata.py: It handles the input and label information required for model training and testing.
-* mian.py: Only after all data processing is complete can mian.py be run successfully.
+* mian.py: mian.py can be run successfully only all data processing steps finish.